serghiou/best-of-data-science/best-of-r.md

 **[bookdown.](https://bookdown.org/)** Package.
 Vignette.
 A package to write awesome-looking books using R Markdown.
 The definitive guide referenced here, as well as the celebrated Advanced R book by Hadley were written in bookdown and they all look super impressive!
 This package also makes it easy to have openly available books online.

+**[rmdformats.](https://github.com/juba/rmdformats)** Package.
+Vignette.
+Super good looking HTML templates for R Markdown output.
+I love and extensively use the readthedown format from this package.

+**[rticles.](https://github.com/rstudio/rticles)** Package.
+Vignette.
+Use templates to create articles written in a format appropriate for multiple journals of interest.
+I have not used this package yet, but it is recommended by RStudio.

 ## Interface with other languages